 ACT for Anxiety

-Acceptance and Commitment Therapy (ACT) can be particularly effective for anxiety because it offers practical strategies for dealing with anxious thoughts and feelings while also helping individuals live more fully in alignment with their values.
+Acceptance and Commitment Therapy can be particularly effective for anxiety because it offers practical strategies for dealing with anxious thoughts and feelings while also helping individuals live more fully in alignment with their values.
 Overall, ACT for Anxiety provides a holistic approach to managing anxiety by helping individuals build psychological flexibility and resilience in the face of anxious thoughts and feelings.
 It empowers individuals to live fully, even in the presence of anxiety, by taking purposeful action guided by their values and goals.
 Here’s how ACT for anxiety works:

 ACT for Anxiety Step One: Acceptance